BookOps-CAT/bookops-worldcat/docs/tutorials.md

 3. Change MARC tag for EOD (or add additional fields) based on local practices

 #### 2. Spreadsheet data and brief_bibs_search
-Using data provided in a spreadsheet and `/search/brief-bibs/` endpoint
+Search for records using data provided in a spreadsheet and `/search/brief-bibs/` endpoint.
+Retrieve full MARC records with the resulting OCLC numbers.

 ??? info "Step-by-step instructions"
     This example uses the following steps.
 These steps are noted using in-line comments in the code:

       1. Initiate `MetadataSession`
       2. Read data from spreadsheet
       3. Form query using data from spreadsheet.
-Use `brief_bibs_search` and whatever data is available: title, author, pub date, ISBN, etc.
+Use `brief_bibs_search` and provided data: title, author, pub date, ISBN, etc.
-      5. Parse response and identify OCLC Numbers to use to retrieve records
+      4. Parse response and identify OCLC Numbers to use to retrieve records
-      6. Retrieve full MARC records
+      5. Retrieve full MARC records

 ```python title="Spreadsheet data and brief_bibs_search"
 from bookops_worldcat import MetadataSession